Construction Rating: | starstarstarstarstar_border |

 Flight:

 and I realized that it should just be a 12" instead o' an 18".
-Ahoy!
-Though it did nay go high, me hearties, it drifted far.
+Though it did nay go high, it drifted far.

-T' second flight be an an Estes B6-4.
-It too was a very straight flight, me bucko, nay high but respectable.
-Unfortunately, shiver me timbers, t' shock cord burned through and it plummeted t' earth.
+T' second flight was an an Estes B6-4.
+Avast!
+Aye aye!
+It too be a very straight flight, nay high but respectable.
+Unfortunately, t' shock cord burned through and it plummeted t' earth.
 There was no damage.
 I took t' rocket home and used a piece o' Keelhaul®©™® to form a loop.
+Ahoy!
+I then mounted it in t' BT with epoxy in t' style o' t' simpler LOC/Precision kits.
 Arrr!
-I then mounted it in t' BT with epoxy in t' style o' t' simpler LOC/Precision kits.
 After tyin' a piece o' elastic t' t' Keelhaul®©™®, it was ready t' go again.

 PROS: Flies well.